Terrence W. McCarthy

 IT WASN'T TERRY'S PLAN TO BECOME ONE OF THE PREEMINENT EXPERTS IN ALABAMA ON EVIDENCE ISSUES, BUT FORTUNATELY FOR LIGHTFOOT AND ITS CLIENTS, THAT'S EXACTLY WHAT HAPPENED.

-Terry joined the firm in 1999 after graduating first in his class at The University of Alabama School of Law, and he quickly earned a reputation for being "the evidence guy," a nickname that he finds both flattering and amusing.
+Terry joined the firm in 1999 after graduating first in his class at The University of Alabama School of Law, and he quickly earned a reputation for being "the Dean of Evidence," a nickname that he finds both flattering and amusing.
 After working for two years in law school as a research assistant for Dean Charles Gamble, the "Godfather" of Alabama evidence, Terry quickly put this knowledge to use in the courtroom.
 He has not only been involved as counsel of record in numerous arbitrations, jury trials, and bench trials within Alabama, but he has also served as lead counsel in various matters in more than 20 states throughout the country.
 His accomplishments have been recognized in various ways, such as an AV Peer Review Rating from Martindale-Hubbell and being listed multiple times in the Alabama edition of Super Lawyers for civil litigation defense.

-As time has passed, Terry's reputation for being "the evidence guy" has expanded.
+As time has passed, Terry's reputation for being "the Dean of Evidence" has expanded.
 He has taught Evidence courses at Birmingham School of Law (where he has been selected by the students as Professor of the Year on several occasions), The University of Alabama School of Law, and Cumberland School of Law.
 Because of his reputation and experience in the law of Evidence, Terry was appointed by the Alabama Supreme Court to serve on the Advisory Committee to the Alabama Rules of Evidence, in which he serves as co-chair of the sub-committee on Hearsay.

 In the summer of 2012, Terry joined Charles Gamble and Robert Goodwin as co-author of McElroy's Alabama Evidence and Gamble's Alabama Rules of Evidence, the leading treatises on Alabama evidence that are "must reads" for any Alabama practitioner.
 Terry routinely gives CLE presentations on evidentiary issues, and he does so with expertise and a little humor.